YMCA Cape Cod Summer Food Program

 Cape Cod Food Desert

 The USDA And Greater Boston Food Bank recognize some specific areas on Cape Cod that qualify as “Food Deserts” — areas within which a significant number or share of residents have no access to a grocery store within travel distance of where they live.
 This is further exacerbated by the lack of a car or access to public transportation.
-Residents living in a food desert rarely have access to fresh fruits & vegetables, instead relying on “cheap calories” — less expensive processed foods with much lower nutritional content.
+Residents living in a food desert rarely have access to fresh fruits & vegetables, instead of relying on “cheap calories” — less expensive processed foods with much lower nutritional content.